HannaKalantar/Elk-Stack-Project/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
 - What is the main advantage of automating configuration with Ansible?
   - Main advantage would be being able to copy a master copy of the playbook and copying into the container that you want to run it off of.
 Making it easy for updating the file if need be and makes the tedious changes easy.